mikeuf/KnowledgeManager/README.md

 **Note:** This application is intended to be a simple "proof-of-concept" rather than an example of robust engineering.
 There is only minimal form validation and exception handling.

+## Instructions
 When the client is started, the Article ID field will automatically increment to the next available article ID.
 If there are 6 exiting articles, it will start at number 7 (Figure 1).

-After adding the text, click the Save button to store the article on the server (Figure 2).

-The application does not have a search engine, but you can load an existing article by typing the number into the "Loading existing article by ID" field and clicking the Load button (Figure 3).

-Attempting to load a non-existent article will return an "Article not found" error (Figure 4).

 <br /><br />
 **Figure 1 - Blank Article**
-![Blank Article](https://github.com/mikeuf/KnowledgeManagerClient/raw/master/screenshots/1-blank-article.png "Blank Article")
+![Blank Article](https://github.com/mikeuf/KnowledgeManagerClient/raw/master/screenshots/1-blank-article.png "Blank Article") After adding the text, click the Save button to store the article on the server (Figure 2).
 <br /><br />
 **Figure 2 - After Creating a New Article**
 ![After Creating New Article](https://github.com/mikeuf/KnowledgeManagerClient/raw/master/screenshots/2-first-article-loaded.png "After Creating New Article")
+The application does not have a search engine, but you can load an existing article by typing the number into the "Loading existing article by ID" field and clicking the Load button (Figure 3).
 <br /><br />
 **Figure 3 - Loading an Existing Article**
 ![Loading Existing Article](https://github.com/mikeuf/KnowledgeManagerClient/raw/master/screenshots/3-second-article-loaded.png "Loading Existing Article")
+Attempting to load a non-existent article will return an "Article not found" error (Figure 4).
 <br /><br />
 **Figure 4 - Article Not Found**
 ![Article Not Found](https://github.com/mikeuf/KnowledgeManagerClient/raw/master/screenshots/4-article-not-found.png "Article Not Found")